-If you’ve followed the first part of our Slow Computer Guide you can be confident that your computer is virus free.
-So what can you do if it is still slow?
-In the second part of our Slow Computer Series, we will show you more slow computer fixes for if the issue is due to a cluttered computer.
+If you’ve read “How to Fix a Slow Computer 101” you can be confident your computer is virus-free.
+But what do you do if your computer is still slow?
+In the second part of our ‘How to Fix a Slow Computer’ series, we’ll show you slow computer fixes for a slow, cluttered computer.

 To read the other parts of our slow computer series, click the links below!

 Is your computer slow to start up, or has a slower performance in general?
 It might be caused by an excessive number of computer files and programs!
-Here are some ways you can cut that digital clutter to speed up your computer.
+Here are some ways you can cut out the digital clutter to speed up your slow computer.

-How Can Digital Clutter Make Your Computer Slow?
+How Can Digital Clutter Cause a Slow Computer?

-Digital clutter comes in many forms, but most commonly they are the files and programs you install on your computer’s hard drive.
+Digital clutter comes in many forms, but most commonly they’re the files and programs you install on your computer’s hard drive.
 Over time they can become corrupted or overloaded and slow down your computer significantly.

 Some computers come pre-installed with bloatware, which are applications that you may not use but are on your computer anyway because the manufacturer put them there.